 NEIGHBORHOOD ELECTRIC VEHICLES (NEV) : The village has passed an ordinance allowing NEVs on public streets.
 They are PROHIBITED on STH 67 except when crossing at Dewey, Porter Court, Fontana Blvd, Main St, or Third Ave.
 For more details go to the Village web site.

-DOGS: Dogs are allowed on the beach from October 15th until April 1st but are prohibited year round in Reid Park.
+DOGS: Dogs are allowed on the beach from October 15th until April 1st but are prohibited the rest of the year.
+Dogs are permitted in Reid Park and baseball diamonds, but they must be on a leash and all waste must be picked up.
 Dogs are now allowed at the village compost area near the Duck Pond Recreational area.
 Please have control of your pets at all time and make sure to pick up their waste.
 Dogs over six months of age must be licensed by the Village.
 Licenses can be obtained at the Village Hall.

 HOUSE NUMBERING: To help locate homes faster in emergencies and non emergencies the Village has an ordinance requiring your house number (house number, not pier number) to be visible .
 We suggest numbers that are at least 3-4 inches in height and in a color that sticks out from your house so it will be clearly visible.
 If your house is not visible from the street number your mail box.
 This helps any responding emergency personnel to find the location quickly.

 FIREWORKS: Possession and use of fireworks are prohibited inside the Village unless a permit is obtained from the Village Board.
 Fireworks are best defined as anything that explodes and/or can fly.
 Please contact the Village Hall for more information.